Chia-Network/chia-docs/docs/plotting/plotting-software.md

 ## Choosing a plotter

 With so many plotters available, the decision of which one to choose may seem daunting.
 However, your hardware setup will often make the choice for you.
 If you have:
-- At least 256 GiB of RAM **and** a CUDA-class GPU with at least 8 GiB of VRAM
+- At least 256 GB of RAM **and** a CUDA-class GPU with at least 8 GB of VRAM
   - You will likely want BladeBit CUDA
   - Gigahorse will also work
   - Other plotters will under-perform
-- At least 64 GiB of RAM (but less than 256 GiB) **and** a CUDA-class GPU with at least 8 GiB of VRAM, **and** a 256 GB or larger SSD (ideally enterprise NVMe)
+- At least 64 GB of RAM (but less than 256 GB) **and** a CUDA-class GPU with at least 8 GB of VRAM, **and** a 256 GB or larger SSD (ideally enterprise NVMe)
   - The beta version of BladeBit CUDA will likely work
   - Gigahorse will also work
   - Other plotters will under-perform
-- 416 GiB of RAM but no GPU
+- 416 GB of RAM but no GPU
   - BladeBit RAM is easily your best choice
-- Less than 64 GiB of RAM and don't mind creating uncompressed plots
+- Less than 64 GB of RAM and don't mind creating uncompressed plots
   - BladeBit Disk and madMAx are both good options

 It is always possible, and indeed recommended, to create a plot with a few different plotters to understand how well your system will perform.
 Once you have a feel for using the different plotters, you can begin plotting in earnest.